Professor - History of alcohol (especially wine), history of food, history of the family, 18th-century France, French Revolution

 |Office:||409 Paterson Hall|

-In addition to writing on the history of alcohol, I write on modern wine.
-I do a weekly wine column for the Ottawa Citizen, and I write wine features for NUVO Magazine (a luxury lifestyle quarterly) and specialist wine media, such as Vines Magazine (Canada) and The World of Fine Wine (UK).
-I also judge in wine competitions in Canada, Europe, and elsewhere.
+In addition to writing on the history of alcohol, I write on wine for the wine media.
+I wrote a weekly wine column for the Ottawa Citizen for 15 years and I write the wine features for the print and on-line editions of NUVO Magazine (a luxury lifestyle quarterly) as well as for specialist media such The World of Fine Wine (UK) and guildsomm.com (US).
+I am the Canada consultant to The World Atlas of Wine (UK), and I also judge in wine competitions in Canada, the US, Europe, and elsewhere.

 Family Breakdown in Late-Eighteenth-Century France: Divorces in Rouen, 1792-1803 (Oxford: Clarendon Press, 1980)